jakubwesta/python-maze-game/README.md

 `python main.py`

 You should see a game window now.
-Move the player using WSAD and collect blue points in time.
+Move the player using WSAD or arrow keys and collect blue points in time.
 There are only 2 maps, but it is easy to add more.